Voljega/ExoDOSConverter/README.md

 Some antiviruses (like Windows Defender) might detect the released exe version as false postive.
 This is due to the exe python packager `pyInstaller` and it's safe to exclude the tool from virus detection

-## State of development

-For now the tool is in beta stage, it seems to work fine, but some games throw errors when beeing converted.
-This will be corrected when possible

-Fully supported (but not always tested) distributions are Batocera, Recalbox, Retropie, Emuelec, Retrobat, MiSTeR and OpenDingux.

-MiSTer compatibility is still beeing worked on at the moment but is already at a pretty advanced stage, espeically for DOS games.

 ### Linux/MacOS installation and execution :
 - eXoDOSConverter requires that python3 is installed (it's developed on 3.8)